 Editable background image

-Take a look in the Components tutorial project for an example of component with editable background in background-image.html.
+Take a look in the Components tutorial project for an example of a component with editable background in background-image.html.

 CSS rules should also be used to define background image size, for example setting background-size to cover so that background image covers the whole element.